From BR Bullpen

 The encyclopedias indicate that he was the only "Showboat" in major league history.

 Fisher hit .320 for the 1927 Buffalo Bisons who won 112 games.
 The team hit .318, with Del Bissonette hitting .365.
 He also hit .336 for Buffalo in 1929.
-In 1931, he was with Rochester.
+In 1931, he was with the Rochester Red Wings.
 He later played for the Valley City, ND team.
 See North Dakota Baseball History, which includes a picture of Fisher.